top of page

 SATURDAY LUNCH SOCIAL

-Every other month we prepare and serve lunch at St. John’s Episcopal Church in Boonton to those who live with food insecurity.
+Every quarter we prepare and serve lunch at St. John’s Episcopal Church in Boonton to those who live with food insecurity.
 Donations of food or money and volunteers to cook or serve are always welcome!
 Call our Church Office (973-334-6500 or look at our weekly email) for the next date we serve.

 FAIR TRADE